WHAT’S THE DIFFERENCE BETWEEN JUNETEENTH & INDEPENDENCE DAY?

 As today is Juneteenth, a national celebration to commemorate the end of slavery, many will be honoring this Freedom Day while awaiting justice to be served for those who have died at the hands of an unjust system.
-Just a year ago, racial tensions were sparked by the death of an unarmed black man George Floyd and countless others, inciting protests across the globe for racial equality, justice, and police reform.
+Just a couple of years ago, racial tensions were sparked by the death of unarmed black man George Floyd and countless others, inciting protests across the globe for racial equality, justice, and police reform.
 Not only did it leave an indelible mark on our country’s history, but it was also a taunting reminder of how far we have to go despite being “freed” on June 19, 1865.

 Nonetheless, Juneteenth is a time for celebration, and below is everything you need to know should you want to participate or simply spread awareness.

 On June 19, 1865, two and a half years after Abraham Lincoln’s Emancipation Proclamation took effect on January 1, 1863, the Major General Gordon Granger-led Union soldiers arrived at Galveston, TX, with news “that all persons held as slaves” were free; officially birthing the holiday Juneteenth—a mashup of June and Nineteenth.